Wong Kar-wai: Style

-Wong is known for producing art films focussed on mood and atmosphere, rather than following convention.
+Wong is known for producing art films focused on mood and atmosphere, rather than following convention.
 His general style is described by Teo as "a cornucopia overflowing with multiple stories, strands of expression, meanings and identities: a kaleidoscope of colours and identities".
 Structurally, Wong's films are typically fragmented and disjointed, with little concern for linear narrative, and often with interconnected stories.
-Critics have commented on the lack of plot in his films, such as Burr who says: "The director doesn't build linear story lines so much as concentric rings of narrative and poetic meaning that continually revolve around each other".
+Critics have commented on his films' lack of plot.
+Burr writes: "The director doesn't build linear story lines so much as concentric rings of narrative and poetic meaning that continually revolve around each other".
 Similarly, Brunette says that Wong "often privileges audio/visual expressivity over narrative structure".
-Wong has commented on this, saying "in my logic there is a storyline."
+Wong has said, "in my logic there is a storyline."

 Key to Wong's films is the visual style, which is often described as beautiful and unique.
 The colours are bold and saturated, the camerawork swooning, resulting in what Brunette calls his "signature visual pyrotechnics".
-One of his trademarks is the use of step-printing, which alters film rates to "[liquefy] hard blocks of primary colour into iridescent streaks of light."
-Other features of the Wong aesthetic include slow motion, off-centre framing, the obscuring of faces, rack focus, filming in the dark or rain, and elliptical editing.
+One of his trademarks is the use of step-printing, which alters film rates to liquefy "hard blocks of primary colour into iridescent streaks of light."
+Other features of Wong's aesthetic include slow motion, off-centre framing, obscured faces, rack focus, filming in the dark or rain, and elliptical editing.
 Schneider writes of Wong's fondness for "playing with film stock, exposure, and speed the way others might fiddle with a script."

 Another trademark of Wong's cinema is his use of music and pop songs.
-He places great importance on this element, and Biancorosso describes it as the "essence" of his films; a key part of the "narrative machinery" that can guide the rhythm of the editing.
+He places great importance on this, and Biancorosso calls it the "essence" of his films, a key part of the "narrative machinery" that can guide the rhythm of the editing.
 He selects international songs, rarely cantopop, and uses them to enhance the sense of history or place.
-According to film scholar Julian Stringer, music "proved crucial to the emotional and cognitive appeal" of Wong's films.
+According to film scholar Julian Stringer, music is "crucial to the emotional and cognitive appeal" of Wong's films.

-Wong's dependence on music and his heavily visual and disjointed style has been compared to music videos, but detractors claim that they are "all surface and no depth".
+Wong's dependence on music and heavily visual and disjointed style have been compared to music videos, but detractors say they are "all surface and no depth".
 Academic Curtis K. Tsui argues that style is the substance in Wong's film, while Brunette believes that his "form remains resolutely in the service of character, theme, and emotion rather than indulged in for its own sake".